Understanding the $0^{++}$ and $2^{++}$ charmonium(-like) states near 3.9 GeV: Introduction

 \section{Introduction}

-In the last two decades, lots of charmonium(-like) states have been observed in experiments in the charmonium region, which have significantly enriched the hadron spectrum and extended the traditional $c\bar c$ mesons to the so-called exotic states, see Refs.~\cite{Chen:2016qju,Hosaka:2016pey,Richard:2016eis,Lebed:2016hpi,Esposito:2016noz,Guo:2017jvc,Ali:2017jda,Olsen:2017bmm,Belle-II:2018jsg,Cerri:2018ypt,Liu:2019zoy,Brambilla:2019esw,Guo:2019twa,Yang:2020atz,Dong:2021juy,Chen:2022asf,Dong:2021bvy} for recent reviews.
-The masses of charmonia have been predicted in, e.g., Ref.~\cite{Godfrey:1985xj}, among which the low-lying ones are in good agreement with experimental results, but the highly excited states do not match the experimental pattern.
+In the last two decades, { many} charmonium(-like) states have been observed in experiments in the charmonium region, which have significantly enriched the hadron spectrum and extended the traditional $c\bar c$ mesons to the so-called exotic states, see Refs.~\cite{Chen:2016qju,Hosaka:2016pey,Richard:2016eis,Lebed:2016hpi,Esposito:2016noz,Guo:2017jvc,Ali:2017jda,Olsen:2017bmm,Belle-II:2018jsg,Cerri:2018ypt,Liu:2019zoy,Brambilla:2019esw,Guo:2019twa,Yang:2020atz,Dong:2021juy,Chen:2022asf,Dong:2021bvy} for recent reviews.
+The masses of charmonia have been {calculated} in, e.g., Ref.~\cite{Godfrey:1985xj}, among which the low-lying ones are in good agreement with experimental results, but the highly excited states do not match the experimental pattern.